kirabase/hyper-shell/readme.md

 just pretend to continue the conversation with the terminal.

 ```
-$ python dodo.py -c "only the hidden ones"
+$ dodo -c "only the hidden ones"
 ls -d .*/
 This command lists all the hidden directories in the current working directory.
 The arguments used work this way: